aragon/osx-plugin-template-foundry/README.md

 Welcome to the Foundry template for OSx plugins!

-This template is designed to help get developers up and running in a few minutes.
+This template is designed to help get developers up and running with OSx in a few minutes.

 ## Features ✨